The Rule of Nines for Burn Injuries

 What Does Each Degree of Burn Look Like?

-The width of a burn is typically expressed as a percentage of the body’s surface area and is applicable only to burns that are at least second-degree in severity.
-Second-degree burns covering over 10% of the body’s surface area are generally regarded as highly serious.
+Burn width is a percentage of body surface area and applies only to burns that are second-degree or worse.
+Burns covering more than 10% TBSA are generally serious.

 • Head and neck